TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 ## Files and projects

 My setup is still a work in progress here, I'm testing [Projectile](https://docs.projectile.mx/projectile/usage.html), [Prescient](https://github.com/raxod502/prescient.el), and [Treemacs](https://github.com/Alexander-Miller/treemacs).
-So far, only Projectile made it to the config file, but I'm not using it that much yet.
+So far, only Projectile made it to the configuration file, but I'm not using it that much yet.
+I think I might use a good sidebar with Git integration through colours and icons, but I still have to find something I feel comfortable with.

 ``` lisp
 ;; Projectile